locallycompact/shakebook/notes/00-Introduction.md

 ## Testing Locally

-You will need haskell and cabal, you will also need to install pandoc and shake with:
+You will need haskell and stack, you will also need to install pandoc and shake with:

-    cabal install pandoc shake
+    stack install pandoc shake

 You can then test this in chromium by doing

-    shake test
+    stack exec shake test

 or change the browser by editing the Shakefile.hs.